tgsmith61591/clust4j/README.md

             // Print the tree, where 1 is the root:
             System.out.println(a); // Agglomerative clusterer: {1=<5, 2>, 2=<4, 3>, 3=null, 4=null, 5=null}

+- Density-based algorithms:
+  - [DBSCAN](http://www.dbs.ifi.lmu.de/Publikationen/Papers/KDD-96.final.frame.pdf), a density-based clustering algorithm: given a set of points in some space, it groups together points that are closely packed together (points with many nearby neighbors), marking as outliers points that lie alone in low-density regions (whose nearest neighbors are too far away).

 ----
 ### Separability metrics
 A number of separability metrics are available for use: